Apr 02, 2025

 Information Technology Services (ITS)

-SUNY Broome Community College students are provided accounts to access network services including email (GMail), cloud storage (Google Drive), software and printing in computer labs across campus.
-A wireless network is available on campus (SSID: SunyBroomeConnect) and remote services as well, if needed.
+SUNY Broome Community College provides students with accounts to access network services including email, cloud storage, software and printing in computer labs across campus.
+A wireless network is available on campus (SSID: SunyBroomeConnect).
 Helpdesk services provide aid to students with questions and problems related to campus technology.
 A campus portal provides direct access to individual records, on-line courses, registration, and a variety of other student and campus information.
 Please visit our website for more information.

 Student Right-To-Know Statement